Evaluation of 5G New Radio Non-orthogonal Multiple Access Methods for Military Applications: Numerical Results

 In Figures~\ref{fig:BU_Sce_1} and \ref{fig:BU_Sce_2}, we investigate the performances of the schemes in BU channel for $1/4$ and $1/6$ bits/s/Hz SE per user, respectively.
-We observe that the schemes perform much better compared to the AWGN case.
-The performance improvement is due to the fact that BU is a highly frequency selective channel, and it differentiates users via frequency diversity.
-We note that in both figures, PCBMA and OFDM give the best performance in $150\%$ overload.
-Their performances are almost the same as the differentiation of the user codewords is primarily handled by the channel and frozen bit signatures do not provide any further performance gains.
-However, in Fig.~\ref{fig:BU_Sce_1}, the performances of the NOMA schemes except RDMA surpass those of OFDM and PCBMA with $300\%$ overload factor (see also, Fig.~\ref{fig:BU_SabitSNR}).
+In this case, we assume that $p_{i}$ in \eqref{eq:model} are the same for all users in order to investigate the effect of channel selectivity on the error performance.
+We observe that the schemes perform much better compared to the case with small channel variations given above.
+The performance improvement is due to the fact that BU is a highly frequency selective channel, and it differentiates the multiplexing users via frequency diversity.
+We note that in both figures, S-OFDM gives the best performance as it is able to utilize lower code rates for a given SE per user compared to other schemes due to lack of operations such as repetition or spreading, hence it has a significant coding gain in this particular scenario.

 In Fig.~\ref{fig:TDLA_SIMO}, we investigate the performances of the schemes in TDL-A channel with $1/4$ bits/s/Hz SE per user.
+Again, we assume that $p_{i}$ are the same for all users.
 Note that TDL-A is a less frequency selective channel than BU.
 The diversity difference in the channels can be observed from the slopes of BLER curves in Figures~\ref{fig:BU_Sce_1} and \ref{fig:TDLA_SIMO}.
-However, TDL-A channel naturally provides a received power difference, which enables easier separation of users compared to BU and AWGN channels.
-Owing to this fact and CRC-based SIC algorithm at the receiver, high overload factors can be supported in TDL-A channel.
-For example, in Fig.~\ref{fig:TDLA_SIMO}, we observe that there is no performance gap between $150\%$ and $300\%$ overload factors for MUSA, OFDM and PCBMA.
+However, TDL-A channel naturally provides a received power difference, which enables easier separation of users compared to the previously investigated cases, hence the performance of best and worst scheme is in a $3$~dB range.

 So far, we only considered SIMO configuration in our simulations.
 In Fig.~\ref{fig:TDLA_SISO}, we focus on a SISO setting which may be the case for certain military communications scenarios.
 The diversity gain by multiple receive antennas can be observed by comparing Figures~\ref{fig:TDLA_SIMO} and \ref{fig:TDLA_SISO}.
-An important observation for the SISO case is the performance degradation with $300\%$ overload in all schemes.
-Also, the performances of MUSA and PDMA surpass those of OFDM and PCBMA.
-The results in Fig.~\ref{fig:TDLA_SISO} imply that extra receiver antennas help the system support high overload factors.
+The results in Fig.~\ref{fig:TDLA_SISO} imply that extra receiver antennas help the system, however it is still possible to apply NOMA schemes in a SISO system.